amalini10j/Covid19-Data-Analysis/README.md

     	* Google Slides

-## Reason for topic/dataset selection
+## Reason For Topic and Dataset Selection
-The Coronavirus (COVID-19), caused by the SARS-CoV-2 virus, is an infectious disease caused by a novel virus that has posed varying health risks and caused significant mortality acorss the world.
-The initial days of the pandemic had many unknowns and it was observed by medical professionals that the covid-19 symptoms were more severe and mortality was high in patients having certain pre-existing health conditions.
-This understanding was initially based on the general trend of the deaths happening at that point in time but now with significant data available for many covid-19 patients, machine learning models could be applied to scientifically find a correlation between the mortality due to covid-19 and pre-existing health conditions.
-Hence, the mexican covid-19 patient dataset was selected to study this correlation and to also use machine learning to determine if having any underlying health condition aggravates the symptoms associated with covid-19.
+The deadly disease known as COVID-19, caused by the infectious SARS-CoV-2 virus, has been a pandemic sweeping our world since late 2019 and has been at the forefront of world news, research, and crisis management.
+The early days of the pandemic had many unknowns, but one trend was beginning to form: COVID-19 symptoms were more severe and mortality was higher in patients with certain underlying health conditions, deeming them 'high-risk'.

+Since then, significant data on COVID-19 patients has been collected and compiled to help better understand the virus and its severity in patients given certain conditions.
+Machine learning models can be applied to find correlations between COVID-19 mortality and pre-existing health conditions, providing more insight into who is at high risk of a severe case of COVID-19.
+This insight can be used within hospital resource management and triage prioritization of high-risk patients.

+Mexico's General Directorate of Epidemiology COVID-19 patient database was selected for this predictive study as it provides clear, patient-level, categorical data that is ideal for machine learning.

 ## Machine Learning Model